Arc (web browser): Future

-On October 2024, Miller announced that a planned redesign of Arc, formerly-dubbed "Arc 2.0", had been put on hold and that the browser would be maintaining its current feature set.
+In October 2024, Miller announced that a planned redesign of Arc, formerly-dubbed "Arc 2.0", had been put on hold and that the browser would be maintaining its current feature set.
 He noted specific features (Arc's sidebar, spaces and pinned tabs) that users said they wished to keep when polled.

 Miller said that Arc "isn't going anywhere" and would continue to receive stability updates and bug fixes but explained that the company felt a pivot to a new product focused around LLMs and AI was where they felt they should be heading.
 According to Miller, the new product was currently in the prototyping stage.

-On December 2024, via a recruiting video, The Browser Company announced that their second product, a browser named Dia, will launch in "early 2025".
+In December 2024, via a recruiting video, The Browser Company announced that their second product, a browser named Dia, will launch in "early 2025".

-On May 27 2025, The Browser Company's Josh Miller explained the reasons for stopping Arc development and focusing solely on Dia instead.
+On 27 May 2025, The Browser Company's Josh Miller explained the reasons for stopping Arc development and focusing solely on Dia instead.

-In September 2025, The Browser Company was acquired by Atlassian for $610 million.
+In September 2025, The Browser Company was acquired by Atlassian for $610 million in cash.

+As of September 2026, Arc Search still receives new features.